mikrono/tModLoaderWiki_kr_ko/tModLoader-guide-for-players.md

 tModLoader comes with a mod browser.
 Refer to the [mod browser guide](Mod-Browser) to learn how to download and play mods.

 ## I have too little memory to run multiple mods!
-Terraria and tModLoader are 32-bit applications.
+Terraria and 1.3 tModLoader are 32-bit applications.
 In short, this means they are only capable of utilizing up to ~4 GiB of RAM.
 With a lot of mods, you may run out of memory.
 The solution is using less mods, unfortunately.
-Alternatively, you can try using the unofficial 64-bit version of tModLoader.
+Alternatively, you can try using the unofficial 64-bit version of 1.3 tModLoader.

+1.4 tModLoader is 64 bit by default, which alleviates this problem.

 ## I use macOS Catalina.
 What do I do?
 If you experience any problems, try using the 64-bit version of tModLoader or talk to us on Discord.